mvolkmann/blog/src/ocaml.md

 The standard library `Map` module provides many functions that operate on maps.
 Each of them return a new map that uses structual sharing to avoid making a copy of the whole map.
+See the
-See <a href="https://v2.ocaml.org/api/Map.html" target="_blank">Module Map</a>.
+<a href="https://v2.ocaml.org/api/Map.html" target="_blank">Map</a> module.

 To create a map type that uses keys of a given type, call `Map.Make`.
 For example, the following creates a map type where the keys are strings.